 Agricultural land in the South Australia – South East region occupies 48,368 square kilometres, or 74 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 12,725 square kilometres, or 19.5 per cent of the region.
 The most common land use by area is grazing modified pasture, which occupies 31,800 square kilometres or 49 per cent of the South Australia – South East region.

-Agriculture, forestry and fishing was the largest employment sector with 14,800 people, representing 17 per cent of the region's workforce.
-Retail trade and manufacturing were the second largest with 11,400 people each, followed by health care and social assistance with 10,400 people and construction with 6,400 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and transport.
+Agriculture, forestry and fishing was the largest employment sector with 14,200 people, representing 16 per cent of the region's workforce.
+Health care and social assistance was the second largest with 11,600 people, followed by manufacturing with 10,700 people and retail trade with 10,300 people.
+Other important employment sectors in the region were education and training, accommodation and food services, and construction (Figure 1).

 Value of agricultural production